 - Consumer protection – ensuring consumers are protected and large corporations are held accountable for their actions.

-- Environmental disasters – Ensuring corporate responsibility, these can range from large scale oil spills, toxic emissions or contaminated ground water and soil affecting surrounding residents.
+- Environmental disasters – Ensuring corporate responsibility for environmental disasters such as large scale oil spills, toxic emissions or contaminated ground water and soil affecting surrounding residents.

 - Securities – helping investors recover monies where companies are suspected of misrepresentation, purposeful omission of information or fraud.